Crypto exchange FTX to acquire bankrupt Voyager's assets

 Voyager issued a notice of default to the Singapore-based hedge fund in June, for its failure to make required payments on a loan of 15,250 bitcoin.

-Earlier this year, Voyager spurned a bailout proposal from FTX, founded by billionaire Sam Bankman-Fried, as a "low-ball bid dressed up as a white knight rescue" and alleged the plan would disrupt its bankruptcy process.
+The company in July spurned a proposal from FTX, founded by billionaire Sam Bankman-Fried, as a "low-ball bid dressed up as a white knight rescue" and alleged the plan would disrupt its bankruptcy process.

+Bankman-Fried has been throwing lifelines to shore up companies in a shaky digital assets sector, aggressively acquiring assets, technologies and customers of distressed crypto companies at cheap valuations.

+FTX in July revealed a 7.6% stake in Robinhood Markets Inc HOOD.O and handed U.S. cryptocurrency lender BlockFi a $250 million revolving credit facility in June along with a deal giving FTX the right to purchase it based on certain performance triggers.

 In its Chapter 11 bankruptcy filing in July, Voyager estimated that it had more than 100,000 creditors and between $1 billion and $10 billion in assets, as well as liabilities of the same value.

-Last week, Voyager said its Chief Financial Officer Ashwin Prithipaul was preparing to step down from his role within months of his appointment at the crypto lender.

-(Reporting by Juby Babu and Shubhendu Deshmukh in Bengaluru; Editing by Rashmi Aich)
+(Reporting by Juby Babu, Shubhendu Deshmukh and Mehnaz Yasmin in Bengaluru; Editing by Rashmi Aich and Vinay Dwivedi)

 ((ShubhenduSatish.Deshmukh@thomsonreuters.com;))